our-story-media/ourstory-server/README.md

 # Development

-Use the `docker/build/docker-compose` file provided to start a local development environment.
+Use the `docker/dev/docker-compose` file provided to start a local development environment.
 This includes a basic redis, mongodb and Our Story installation with volume maps to the local development files.

 Once started with `docker-compose up`, the server will be accesible at [http://localhost]().

 # Production Deployment

+Use the `docker/build/docker-compose` file to build and push your images and then deploy using the instructions above.

 Runtime External Dependencies:

 - Google Developer Account (optional)